 64. Will Government kindly state the number of persons who qualified as Shorthand-typists under the scheme for the training of Shorthand-typists published in Government Gazette No. 73 of the 1st of October, 1936, how many of this number are actually employed as Shorthand-typists in Government offices, and how many have passed subsequent speed tests qualifying them for increments?

 With regard to the first two parts of the question, the Honourable Member is referred to the reply to Question No. 2 (Question No. 43 at the Meeting of the 28th of November, 1938).
-There has not been time to obtain the information sought in the last part of the question; it will be furnished to the Honourable Member in due course.
+There has of training?